 I have been thinking for almost five years, on how inclusion, social cohesion and gender balance are determining factors for a company to make work a source of fulfilment for all of its employees.
 This is how "Hu-Man" is born.

 "Hu-Man" has been created because we are at the dawn of a new way of thinking that will impact the economy while at the same time the way the workforce is seen in traditional capitalism is diminishing.
-Yet the opportunity for growth will remain for those companies which have all their employees behind them and as a consequence, their investors too.
-To achieve ambitious goals, it is now essential, even crucial, for companies to incorporate more humanism in their management approach and their operations.
+Yet the opportunity for growth will remain for those companies which have the support of all their employees and as a consequence, of their investors.
+To achieve ambitious goals it is now essential, even crucial, for companies to incorporate more humanism in their management approach and their operations.
 Nowadays, companies can no longer omit the human factor within them.

 It is this aspect that will become the winning variant of an unstoppable globalisation.